dotnet/csharplang/spec/expressions.md

 }\
 }

 no compile-time errors are reported since neither of the expressions can be evaluated at compile-time.
 At run-time, the F method throws a System.OverflowException, and the G method returns –727379968 (the lower 32 bits of the out-of-range result).
-The behavior of the H method depends on the default overflow-checking context for the compilation, but it is either the same as F or the same as G. *end example*\]
+The behavior of the H method depends on the default overflow-checking context for the compilation, but it is either the same as F or the same as G.

-\[*Example*: In the following code
+In the following code

 class Test\
 {\